 However, when traveling further afield or for longer periods, it’s not possible to prevent jet lag in your baby or toddler.

 But by following the advice above, there are definitely some things you can to do lessen the impact of jet lag and overcome it more quickly.

-The symptoms your child will experience from jet lag will be similar to the ones you experience as an adult, and will include:
+The symptoms your child will experience will be similar to the ones you experience as an adult, and will include: